Back-end Engineering Articles

 Are these used in real-life scenarios?

-Probably you're asking yourself if these kinds of features are requested in real-life projects.
+Probably you’re asking yourself if these kinds of features are asked in real-life projects.
 The answer is it depends.
-Some solutions will need that you deal with text files.
-Some others don't.
-The reality is that you won't use this too much in your day-to-day job, but it is an excellent idea to know the basics about it.
-For that reason, we're not going deeper here (probably in the future blog post), but if you're required to work with file texts, you know that Ruby can deal with it efficiently.
+Some solutions will need that you deal with text files some others don’t The reality is that you won’t use this too much in your day-to-day job but is really good idea to know the basics about it and for that reason we’re not going deeper here (probably in the future blog post) but if you’re required to work with file texts you know that Ruby can deal with it in an easy way.

-For now, I hope you have learned a lot.
+For now, I hope you learned a lot

 Thanks for reading!